nodejs/node/doc/api/packages.md

 Node.js supports the following conditions out of the box:

-* `"import"` - matched when the package is loaded via `import` or `import()`, or via any top-level import or resolve operation by the ECMAScript module loader.
+* `"import"` - matches when the package is loaded via `import` or `import()`, or via any top-level import or resolve operation by the ECMAScript module loader.
 Applies regardless of the module format of the target file. _Always mutually exclusive with `"require"`._
-* `"require"` - matched when the package is loaded via `require()`.
-The referenced file should be loadable with `require()` although the condition will be matched regardless of the module format of the target file.
+* `"require"` - matches when the package is loaded via `require()`.
+The referenced file should be loadable with `require()` although the condition matches regardless of the module format of the target file.
 Expected formats include CommonJS, JSON, and native addons but not ES modules as `require()` doesn't support them. _Always mutually exclusive with `"import"`._
-* `"node"` - matched for any Node.js environment.
+* `"node"` - matches for any Node.js environment.
 Can be a CommonJS or ES module file. _This condition should always come after `"import"` or `"require"`._
-* `"default"` - the generic fallback that will always match.
+* `"default"` - the generic fallback that always matches.
 Can be a CommonJS or ES module file. _This condition should always come last._

 Within the [`"exports"`][] object, key order is significant.
 During condition